 Statistical treatment of scientific data sets (regression analysis, confidence intervals, ANOVA, principle component analysis).
 Solution activities.
 Introduction to instrumentation theory and methods for ultraviolet, visible, and atomic spectroscopy.
 Potentiometric and chromatographic theory.
 One lecture, three hours laboratory.
 Prerequisite: CHEM 241 or 341, or consent of instructor. (lin)

 CHEM 371.
 Physical Chemistry I. (4 Credits)

 A study of the laws of classical thermodynamics and their application to physical and chemical systems, followed by an introduction to kinetics, kinetic theory, and reaction dynamics.
-Prerequisites: MATH 231 and either PHYS 222, 229 or 232.
+Prerequisite: MATH 235 or MATH 236 and either PHYS 222, 229 or 232.

 CHEM 372.
 Physical Chemistry II.
 (2 Credits)